simonsobs/so_pysm_models/docs/highres_templates.rst

 * **SO_a0**: sum of two spinning dust populations (as in PySM model `a1`) with spatially constant peak frequency.
 No polarization.

 * **SO_a1**: sum of two spinning dust populations (as in PySM model `a1`).
 First one with spatially constant peak frequency, the other with spatially variable peak frequency up to the degree scale.
-Polarized maps simulated with thermal dust angles and nominal AME intensity scaled globally by 1% polarization fraction.
+Polarized maps simulated with thermal dust angles and nominal AME intensity, scaled globally by 1% polarization fraction.